HowToThink/HowToThink/source/contrib.rst

 .
 Substantial changes made due to your suggestions will add you to the next version of the contributor list (unless you ask to be omitted).
 Thank you!

+This version of the book is available on [github](https://github.com/tBuLi/HowToThink) at <https://github.com/tBuLi/HowToThink>.
+There you are welcome to report issues and suggest changes.

 Second Edition
 ~~~~~~~~~~~~~~